Kayak in South Iceland

 Lake Laugarvatn — quiet, accessible, geothermally warm in places.
 A casual paddle when you don't want a full tour.

-What to Expect
+What to expect from each

 Glacial vs Ocean